HoGentTIN/linux-labos/dockerlab/assignment-containers.md

 docker run -i -t --name alpine alpine
 ```

 You will drop into a root shell inside the container.
 You can explore the contents.
 Which commands are available?
-Compare with the number of commands on the Ubuntu VM.
+Compare with the number of commands on the Linux Mint VM.

-Open another terminal on your host system and log into the `dockerlab` VM.
-Execute the following commands and peruse the output.
+Open another terminal and execute the following commands and peruse the output.
 What do these commands do, exactly?

 ```console
 docker container ls